 Then, before Bonnie or Clyde had time to exit, the police officers opened fire.
 Clyde was killed instantly by a shot to the head, and one of the officers recounted hearing Bonnie scream as she realized he was dead.

 The officers emptied their entire supply of ammunition into the car, firing 130 rounds in all.
-After Bonnie and Clyde’s death, researchers have found that they were each shot more than 50 times, even though the official coroner’s report at the time said Bonnie sustained 26 wounds and Clyde 17.
+After the death of Bonnie and Clyde, researchers have found that they were each shot more than 50 times, even though the official coroner’s report at the time said Bonnie sustained 26 wounds and Clyde 17.
 The undertaker reported that he had difficulty embalming the bodies due to the number of bullet holes.

 The scene of Bonnie and Clyde’s death quickly descended into chaos with local looters trying to get a piece of the gangsters before the coroner arrived.
 One man tried to cut off Clyde’s ear, another took pieces of Bonnie’s bloodstained dress.
 By the time the authorities came to remove the bodies, there was a growing crowd full of people trying to get in on the action.